Our Pre-Application Advisory Service

-This is a free service (up to 15 hours), available to prospective applicants for planning permission affecting designated heritage assets, listed building consent, faculty consent and scheduled monument consent.
+This is a free service available to prospective applicants for planning permission affecting designated heritage assets, listed building consent, faculty consent and scheduled monument consent.
 As part of this free service we will assess the information provided and provide one letter of advice.
 It can also include a site visit or meeting and review of further information where this is necessary for us to offer our initial advice.

-- Confirm the need for our involvement by sending you our 'Agreement to Advise' letter.
+- confirm the need for our involvement by sending you our 'Agreement to Advise' letter within 21 days.
 This will include arrangements for the delivery of our advice and the information on which it is to be based.

 Extended Pre-application advice

-If, in discussion, we agree that the circumstances necessitate more than 15 hours of advice from Historic England, we are able to offer an extended paid-for pre-application advice service.
+If in discussion we agree that the circumstances necessitate more than a free cycle of advice from Historic England, we are able to offer an extended paid-for Pre-application advice service.
 This covers our engagement in the formulation of proposals beyond the Initial free service.
 For example, a named lead specialist will be able to comment on emerging schemes and participate in design team meetings.

 You will be given an indication of the estimate of the cost for this service before deciding whether to proceed.